Boston Junior Terrirers

 Ali is a Certified Athletic Trainer and provides medical coverage for our players.
 She has worked as a sports medicine clinician for over 13 years, with most of this time spent working in private schools in the Boston area.
 She ultimately left her last school to finish graduate school and become a Registered Dietitian.
 She blends these two worlds to help her athletes stay healthy and perform their best!
 Ali’s extensive education route has included receiving her Bachelor of Science in Sports Medicine/Athletic Training from Quinnipiac University, a Master’s of Nutrition Education from Framingham State University, and a Dietetic Certificate and clinical nutrition training from Simmons University and Beth Isreal Deaconess Medical Center.
 Between her full-time athletic training career and now, Ali has worked as a Registered Dietitian for a private practice specializing in eating disorders and sports nutrition.
 She has now launched her own sports nutrition coaching practice.
 Ali enjoys working with high-paced and energetic sports, and when the opportunity arose to help out the Boston Dogs, she jumped on it!
 When not caring for others, she is home in Holliston, MA, with her one-year-old son, husband, and family pets.

-Director of Broadcasting: Brady Cuoto
+Director of Broadcasting: Chris Costich

 Team Physical Therapist: Todd Houghton, P.T.